logandgsmith/web-scraping-basics/README.md

 Running this script will show all of the links on [https://google.com](https://google.com).
 However, you can also provide a URL as an argument and the script will display all of the links on that page.

 ## API Example
+This is a trimmed down version of our [Youtube-Stats](https://github.com/ufosc/youtube-stats) project!

 To make the api_example.py project work, you must have a config.py file in this directory that contains the following line.

 ```